Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Romanesque vs 'Gothic' architecture

-To further explain the meaning of 'Gothic,' the previous style of architecture used heavy vaults that had to be carried by thick walls.
+To further explain the meaning of 'Gothic,' the previous style of architecture employed heavy vaults that required thick walls to support them.
 As a result, the windows were small.

 Small windows meant darkness, precisely Suger's complaint.
 He explained that on the rare days his abbey opens to pilgrims, they get crushed and cannot properly see the relics.

-So, Suger and his unnamed architect sought to fight darkness and open the building to the light, like an immense reliquary, as if the abbey was made of gold, gems, and color.
+So, Suger and his unnamed architect sought to fight darkness and open the building to the light, like an immense reliquary, as if the abbey were made of gold, gems, and color.

 The new style aims to enlighten the church and reveal divine light through glass windows.